 The implementation of the said management model follows two lines of action:

 the first is mainly focused on its relationships with suppliers, with a strong emphasis on transparency, fairness and integrity on the way it is managed.
-The equality aspect is not neglected in order to ensure equal opportunities to all the key players.
+Also important is the the equitality aspect in order to ensure equal opportunities to all the key players.
 The guiding principles of this approach derive from the principles set out in the Code of Ethics.
-When registering to the Portal, Suppliers are required to consult it and, subsequently, in case of the stipulation of supply or service contracts they have to make the commitment - even for their members, employees, collaborators, sub-suppliers - to respect the principles of the Code in the execution of conferred tasks.
+When registering to the Portal, Suppliers are required to consult it and, subsequently, in case of the stipulation of supply or service, contracts they have to make the commitment - even for their members, employees, collaborators, sub-suppliers - to respect the principles of the Code in the execution of conferred tasks.
 When registering, suppliers must also view Intesa Sanpaolo's Organisational, Management and Control Model (Legislative Decree 231/2001) and Internal Code of Conduct.

 the second area is tied to the promotion of the suppliers’ social and environmental responsibility practices, also through the Suppliers Portal.
 In the Vendor Management module of the Portal there is a questionnaire dedicated to the CSR themes and the possibility of attaching documentation that complies with the stated commitments.
 The evaluation of the suppliers registered to the portal allowed us to lay the foundations for an approach increasingly oriented to the mitigation of the risks arising from the supply chain management.

-The principles of transparency and fairness declared in the Code of Ethics adopted by the Intesa Sanpaolo Group and stated in the Guidelines for Group Procurement have been the guiding principles of the Procurement management process reform, that was launched in 2012 with the main purpose of streamlining the rules and the purchasing processes and to apply a standard model to the Intesa Sanpaolo Group and was largely realised through the involvement of some Banks and companies both in Italy and abroad.
+The principles of transparency and fairness declared in the Code of Ethics adopted by the Intesa Sanpaolo Group and stated in the Guidelines for Group Procurement have been the guiding principles of the Procurement management process reform.
+The process started in 2012 with the main purpose of streamlining the rules and the purchasing processes and to apply a standard model to the Intesa Sanpaolo Group and was largely realised through the involvement of some Banks and companies both in Italy and abroad.